A Complete List Of The Most High Paying Life Science Jobs

 If you want to help people get better but don’t want the stress of having to diagnose patients, do surgery, or work in a clinic environment, seek out pharmacy jobs.
 They require a unique program degree (pharmacy school), but it’s only a few years.

-Pharmacists usually make over six figures, and their job isn’t going anywhere soon.
+Pharmacists usually make, and their job isn’t going anywhere soon.
 People will always need medicine.
 And no matter how advanced technology gets, there will still need to be human interaction in the field to make sure there aren’t any mistakes.

 To succeed in this position, you’ll need to be very detail-oriented and number-friendly.